 - 4 cups water

-- 1 Tbsp tamari (or soy sauce if not gluten-free)
+- 1 tablespoon tamari (or soy sauce if gluten-free is not needed)

 - 3 to 4 cups cooked beans, such as chickpea, pinto, kidney, black, cannellini

-- 1 1/2 to 2 Tbsp mellow white miso - 1 tsp added to each serving bowl, NOT to the soup pot
+- 2 to 3 tablespoons mellow white miso - 1 tsp added to each serving bowl, NOT to the soup pot

-- Add the pepper and garlic and cook for another 1 to 2 minutes, stirring.
+- Add the pepper and garlic and cook for another 1 to 2 minutes, stirring frequently.
 Add the spinach, tomatoes, and carrots.
-Cook until spinach begins to wilt but vegetables still retain their bright colors.
+Cook until the spinach begins to wilt but vegetables still retain their bright colors.

 - Add the water, broth, tamari, and beans.
 Stir to combine.
-Bring to a simmer, and cook 5 minutes.
+Bring to a simmer, and cook 7 to 10 minutes.
 Turn off heat.

 - Ladle some broth into a serving bowl.
-Add the miso and stir to dissolve.
+Add the miso to the bowl, and stir to dissolve.
 Ladle more soup and vegetables into the serving bowl.
-Garnish as desired and enjoy!
+Garnish as desired and enjoy.